 The program can run on all Java-supported systems.
 If you’re on Windows, simply download the installer and run it.
 The installation is automatic.
 For OS’s other than Windows, download the file, unzip it, and run the executable jar file.

-SyncBack - We have already covered the SyncBack backup tool earlier, you can read about it here.
-Basically, it’s another backup software.
+SyncBack - We have already covered the SyncBack backup tool earlier, but basically, it's another backup software.
 Although the app has both free and paid versions, the free one has enough features for running local backups.

 The above tools are handy for running hard drive backups to another partition, external drives or your own FTP server.
 However if you want to backup only a handful of files and store them on reliable third party servers then you can try a free online backup service called Mozy.
 It’s quick to configure, fully automated and available both for Mac and Windows PCs.
 The only problem is that the free account gives you only 2 GB of storage space.
 See all Mozy features here.